 - NOHATEbot - Telegram Chatbot for Labeling of German User Comments

 - Betty van Aken, Jens-Michalis Papaioannou, Manuel Mayrdorfer, Klemens Budde, Felix Gers, Alexander Löser.
 Clinical Outcome Prediction from Admission Notes using Self-Supervised Knowledge Integration.
 The 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL'21) [PDF] [Code]

 - Betty van Aken, Benjamin Winter, Felix A. Gers and Alexander Löser.
 VisBERT: Hidden-State Visualizations for Transformers.
-Accepted to The Web Conference 2020 (WWW'20) Demo Track [Code]
+The Web Conference 2020 (WWW'20) Demo Track [PDF] [Code]

 - Sebastian Arnold, Betty van Aken, Paul Grundmann, Felix A. Gers and Alexander Löser.
 Learning Contextualized Document Representations for Healthcare Answer Retrieval.
-Accepted to The Web Conference 2020 (WWW'20) [PDF] [Code].
+The Web Conference 2020 (WWW'20) [PDF] [Code]

 - Betty van Aken, Benjamin Winter, Felix A. Gers and Alexander Löser.
 How Does BERT Answer Questions?
 A Layer-Wise Analysis of Transformer Representations.
 The 28th ACM International Conference on Information and Knowledge Management (CIKM'19) [PDF] [Code]

 - Betty van Aken, Julian Risch, Ralf Krestel, Alexander Löser.
-Challenges for Toxic Comment Classification: An In-Depth Error Analysis 2nd Workshop on Abusive Language Online EMNLP 2018 [arXiv]
+Challenges for Toxic Comment Classification: An In-Depth Error Analysis 2nd Workshop on Abusive Language Online (ALW@EMNLP'18) [PDF]